 - 3.1.1 Renewal of a tenure-track appointment requires a determination that, given the quality and pattern of career performance of the academic staff member, there is a reasonable likelihood that they will be able to successfully apply for an appointment With Tenure at the University of Calgary within the time allowed. - 3.1.2 Achieving tenure and promotion is a milestone in an academic career and an expression of a university's commitment to the academic staff member who is making the application.
 Criteria applied in Tenure and Promotion processes have, however, been shown to be subject to implicit bias the attitudes or stereotypes that can affect our understanding, actions, or decisions, in an unconscious manner.
-It is important for members of Faculty Tenure and Promotion Committees (FTPC) to recognize that bias may be present and to critically reflect on same when reviewing applications and referencing relevant criteria. - 3.1.3 Advancement to a higher rank is not automatic.
+It is important for members of Faculty Tenure and Promotion Committees (FTPC) to recognize that bias may be present and to critically reflect on same when reviewing

+- applications and referencing relevant criteria. - 3.1.3 When evaluating applications for renewal, transfer, tenure and/or promotion, FTPC members shall duly consider instances where research and scholarship and/or teaching and/or service of academic staff members has been substantially impacted by a Force Majeure event as detailed in Part B.1.1.5. - 3.1.4. ♣ Advancement to a higher rank is not automatic.
 Continued growth in research and scholarship, teaching, and service is typically required for all ranks and streams according to assigned duties.
 Outstanding performance in one area normally cannot substitute for insufficient performance in another.

-3.2 Tenure and Promotion in the Professorial Stream
+3.2 Tenure and Promotion in the Professorial Teaching and Research Stream

-3.2.1 Granting of an appointment With Tenure requires a determination that, given the quality and pattern of career performance of the academic staff member, there is a substantial likelihood that they will be able to sustain a career as a productive researcher and scholar, effective teacher, and active contributor to the University of Calgary community.

-- 3.2.2 When an academic staff member applies for an appointment With Tenure in the Professorial Stream, the FTPC shall seek evidence that the academic staff member has been successful in meeting criteria for the rank, as set out in Part B.2.
+- 3.2.1 Granting of an appointment With Tenure requires a determination that, given the quality and pattern of career performance of the academic staff member, there is a substantial likelihood that they will be able to sustain a career as a productive researcher and scholar, effective teacher, and active contributor to the University of Calgary community. - 3.2.2 When an academic staff member applies for an appointment With Tenure in the Professorial Teaching and Research Stream, the FTPC shall seek evidence that the academic staff member has been successful in meeting criteria for the rank, as set out in Part B.2.
 To this end, the FTPC shall: - i. review evidence of the accomplishments of the academic staff member in research and scholarship, teaching, and service, or other assigned duties, both over their entire career and since appointment at the University of Calgary, - ii. then consider the overall career pattern of the academic staff member, taking into account the time elapsed since completion of the highest degree, or professional designation, accomplishments in positions prior to employment at the University of Calgary, and other relevant factors, and, - iii. use criteria as set out in the relevant Faculty Guidelines in evaluating the evidence presented.

-3.3 Tenure and Promotion in the Instructor Stream
+3.3 Tenure and Promotion in the Instructor Teaching-Focused Stream

-- 3.3.1 When an academic staff member applies for an appointment With Tenure in the Instructor Stream, the FTPC shall seek evidence that the academic staff member has been successful in meeting criteria for the rank as set out above in Part B.2. - 3.3.2 The granting of an appointment With Tenure and Promotion to Senior Instructor requires a determination that, given the quality and pattern of career performance of the academic staff member, there is a substantial likelihood that they will be able to sustain a productive career as an effective teacher and active contributor to the University of Calgary community.
+- 3.3.1 When an academic staff member applies for an appointment With Tenure in the Instructor Teaching-Focused Stream, the FTPC shall seek evidence that the academic staff member has been successful in meeting criteria for the rank as set out above in Part B.2. - 3.3.2 The granting of an appointment With Tenure and Promotion to Senior Instructor Associate Professor (Teaching) requires a determination that, given the quality and pattern of career performance of the academic staff member, there is a substantial likelihood that they will be able to sustain a productive career as an effective teacher and active contributor to the University of Calgary community.